Skip to Content

 There is no denying that I have a "thing" for curry!
 This curry goat recipe joins a host of curries from around the world.

-I have classic Thai curries like beef massaman curry, Japanese katsu curry of course a British Indian chicken tikka masala alongside more classic Indian Curries like this vegan rajma masala.
+I have classic Thai curries like beef massaman curry, Japanese katsu curry, of course, a British Indian chicken tikka masala, alongside more classic Indian Curries like this vegan rajma masala.

 I've got somewhere in the region of 100 curry recipes knocking around my website, so you have plenty to choose from.